jgjin/not-quite-an-expert/content/posts/peppercorn.md

 > *an herb consultant for the University of Michigan*

 # Sichuan (Szechuan, Szechwan?)[^1] peppercorns
 [^1]: There are 3 common spellings in American English.
-[The spelling ‘Sichuan’ started in the 1950s with the creation of Hanyu Pinyin, now the Chinese government's official method of romanization.](https://www.goldthread2.com/culture/so-it-spelled-szechuan-or-sichuan/article/2160683)
+[The spelling 'Sichuan' started in the 1950s with the creation of Hanyu Pinyin, now the Chinese government's official method of romanization.](https://www.goldthread2.com/culture/so-it-spelled-szechuan-or-sichuan/article/2160683)

 Fruit of (some trees under the genus known as) prickly ash, which is what you should call your boss if you want to be fired.